L0r3notData/the100members_PHP/README.md

 # CHANGES 1.1 --> 1.2 #
 Added $_SERVER['DOCUMENT_ROOT']; paths for ease of embedding and moving locations

+# CHANGES 1.2 --> 1.3 #
+Added sorting case-insensitive natural ordering to member list

-# TARGETED CHANGES 1.1 --> 1.2 #
+# CHANGES 1.3 --> 1.4 #
-Single variable to set cache lifetime
+Add single variable to set cache lifetime at top of the100members.php Shortened display URL for 100 group link

+# TARGETED CHANGES 1.4 --> 1.5 #
 Added always resetting cache dir permissions to writeable Added always resetting cache file permissions to writeable Possible addition of "please wait" spinner when fetching members from the100.io API